dreamtools/dreamtools/doc/source/developers.rst

 Storing large files
 ---------------------

-In the example above, templates and goldstandard locations are in the directory of DREAMTools.
-Using the methods :meth:`getpath_template` automatically found the path of directory and one simply needs to provide the filename.
-However, large files should not be stored in DREAMTools repository but on synapse in `dreamtools <https://www.synapse.org/#!Synapse:syn4483180>`_
+Templates and gold standards are either stored within the **DREAMTools** package or, if there are too large, on the Synapse web site.
+In the latter case, the files will be downloaded on request (only once).
+You should therefore not change those files, which are located in the **DREAMTools** directory (e.g., /home/user/.config/dreamtools).
+The downloaded files are stored in specific directories.
+For instance, files related to the D9C1 challenge are stored in /home/user/.config/dreamtools/dream9/D9C1.

+So, as developers, you should also figure out if a file should be stored in Synapse or not.
+Large files are currently stored in this synapse page `dreamtools <https://www.synapse.org/#!Synapse:syn4483180>`_

 If your class inherits from :class:`dreamtools.core.challenge.Challenge`,